 It's small but mighty

 Sometimes the only thing stopping you from starting a hobby is the cost.
-The Anycubic Photon Zero is not just cheap, it is insanely cheap for a resin 3D printer.
+The Anycubic Photon Mono is not just cheap; it is cheap and extremely capable.

 Entry level is a good level